foldda/snappable/README.md

-# Snappable - Connecting Generic Software Component
+# Snappable - Connecting Vendor-Neutral, Interchangeable Software Components

 In software engineering, a software component is a modular, independent, and reusable unit of software that encapsulates specific functionality, with well-defined interfaces for interaction with other components.
 Components simplify development by allowing systems to be assembled like building blocks, encouraging reusability, maintainability, and scalability.